GadyelMartinez61/GadyelMartinez61/README.md

 ## 🚀 About Me

-- 🔭 Backend Developer working with AWS serverless architectures
+- 🔭 Backend Engineer working with AWS serverless architectures
 - ☁️ Experienced with AWS Lambda, API Gateway, DynamoDB, Cognito, Step Functions and CloudFront
 - 🏗️ Passionate about scalable systems, clean architecture and cloud computing
 - 🔐 Focused on secure RESTful APIs and multi-tenant environments